kanelorange/elk/README.md

 ></details>
 >
 >___Elastic.co Explaination:___
->```java
+>```js
->Most operating systems try to use as much memory as possible for file system caches and eagerly swap out unused application memory.
-This can result in parts of the JVM heap or even its executable pages being swapped out to disk.
+># Most operating systems try to use as much memory as possible for file system caches and
+># eagerly swap out unused application memory.
+This can result in parts of the JVM heap or
+># even its executable pages being swapped out to disk.
 >
->Swapping is very bad for performance, for node stability, and should be avoided at all costs.
-It can cause garbage collections to last for minutes instead of milliseconds and can cause nodes to respond slowly or even to disconnect from the cluster.
-In a resilient distributed system, it’s more effective to let the operating system kill the node.
+># Swapping is very bad for performance, for node stability, and should be avoided at all costs.
+># It can cause garbage collections to last for minutes instead of milliseconds and can cause
+># nodes to respond slowly or even to disconnect from the cluster.
+In a resilient distributed
+># system, it’s more effective to let the operating system kill the node.
 >
->There are three approaches to disabling swapping.
-The preferred option is to completely disable swap.
-If this is not an option, whether or not to prefer minimizing swappiness versus memory locking is dependent on your environment.
+># There are three approaches to disabling swapping.
+The preferred option is to completely
+># disable swap.
+If this is not an option, whether or not to prefer minimizing swappiness
+># versus memory locking is dependent on your environment.
 >
->Disable all swap files
+># Disable all swap files:
 >
->Usually Elasticsearch is the only service running on a box, and its memory usage is controlled by the JVM options.
+># Usually Elasticsearch is the only service running on a box, and its memory usage is controlled
+># by the JVM options.
 There should be no need to have swap enabled.
+>
+># On Linux systems, you can disable swap temporarily by running:
 >sudo swapoff -a
->
->On Linux systems, you can disable swap temporarily by running:
->
 >
 >```
 >___Solution:___